alexmerser/GAE-flask-cms/README.md

-SNAP CMS
+CMS
 =================

-Snap CMS is a python based CMS written with Flaskr Framework and deployable at GAE (Google App Engine)
+CMS is a python based CMS written with Flaskr Framework and deployable at GAE (Google App Engine)

 Usage
 -------